kuya32/data-structures-and-algorithms/README.md

 - toString(): Takes in no arguments and returns a string representing all the values in the Linked List.

-## Challenge Summary
+## Insertions

 - Building off the last Code Challenge by creating various methods to insert values into the Linked List.

 ### Challenge Description 5